peasy-lib/peasy-lib/packages/peasy-ui/README.md

                           for each item in the list.
 If key is provided property key will be used to decide item equality

-    comp === (state)  Renders component (property with type or instance) with a template and passes state, if component type, to component's create method
+    comp(:prop) === (state) Renders component (property with type or instance) with a template and passes state, if component type, to component's create method.
+If property is specified, the created view will be stored in the model property

 ### Examples